Sceptre/sceptre/docs/_source/docs/terminology.rst

 Terminology
 ===========

-The following terms will be used though the rest of the Sceptre documentation:
+The following terms will be used through the rest of the Sceptre documentation:

 Sceptre Project:
 ----------------